Contentrain/contentrain-docs/content/en/creating-new-project.md

 The `Admin` is the default role.

 ## Collections
-In Collections, you can create your own collections, load your previously saved collections or buy/sell a new collection from **Contentrain Collection Marketplace.**
+In Collections, you can create your own collections, and import your previously saved collections.

 <alert type="warning">